U.S. researchers face new restrictions on publishing with foreign collaborators

 Looking ahead, the tension between national security imperatives and the open exchange of scientific knowledge is unlikely to be resolved quickly.
 Universities, funding agencies, and researchers themselves will need to develop clearer frameworks — and the global scientific community will be watching how the U.S. balances security concerns against its historic role as the world's leading engine of collaborative innovation.
 The decisions made in the next 12 to 18 months could redefine what international scientific partnership looks like for a generation.

-What is U.S. researchers face new restrictions on publishing with foreign collaborators and why does it matter?
+What is U.S. researchers face new restrictions on publishing with foreign collaborators?

-Where can I find the latest updates on U.S. researchers face new restrictions on publishing with foreign collaborators?
+Where can I find more about U.S. researchers face new restrictions on publishing with foreign collaborators?

 💬